novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 "How could I not know?
 It's written all over your face.
 You can't hide anything.
 You're like an open book.
 I can't even hire a part-timer because of you."

-As Shin Elder sighed in frustration, Yongpal grumbled with a sullen expression.
+As old man Shin sighed in frustration, Yongpal grumbled with a sullen expression.

 "But I work hard, don't I?
 I do the work of at least three people.
 And I'm okay with a new hire.
 I'd welcome a junior."